OliverDean/CITS2006_defence/moving_target_defence/README.md

 * you can test this with: echo "This is a new file." > ./ExampleDir/SubExampleDir/new_file.txt

 a certain time interval has passed.
+* change this interval via changing the variable "interval" value in mtd_system.py

 I'm running the system via python3 mtd_system.py